 Legal Status

 To meet the legal status requirement, an applicant organization must be either a public entity or a Florida nonprofit, tax exempt corporation as of the application deadline.
-Exception: For the Arts in Education Artist Performances on Tour and Individual Artist funding categories ONLY, the applicant may be a solo artist or an unincorporated performing company (265.286 (8)(a)(b), F.S.).
+Exception: For the Arts in Education Artist Performances on Tour and Artist Project funding categories ONLY, the applicant may be a solo artist or an unincorporated performing company (265.286 (8)(a)(b), F.S.), and be a Florida resident for at least one year prior to the application deadline and maintain residency in Florida throughout the project.
 For-profit businesses are not eligible to receive state funds.

 Public Entity